Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 Referral Bonus FAQ

-Find everything you need to know about the Free Fly referral bonus.
+Find everything you need to know about the Alpha 3.21 referral bonus.

 What is the referral bonus?

 The referral bonus gives you free gear, items, or ships for introducing new players to Star Citizen.
-This time, you and the players you refer get a Greycat STV with Electric Green paint.
+This time, you and the players you refer get a Consolidated Outland HoverQuad with Copperhead paint.
 The bonus is granted when a new player uses your referral code and pledges for a starter pack or ship (minimum $40) on the Pledge Store.

 The usual referral bonuses apply too, including 5000 aUEC and a point in the regular Referral Program.